chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/integrations/frameworks/anthropic-mcp.md

 )
 ```

-Now team members can use Claude to access this knowledge:
+Now team members can use Claude to access this knowledge.

 In your claude config, add the following:
 ```json